semgrep/semgrep-docs/docs/getting-started/quickstart.md

 You must have Python 3.8 or later installed on the machine where the Semgrep CLI is running.
 :::

 1. Navigate to [Semgrep AppSec Platform](https://semgrep.dev/login), and sign up by clicking on **Sign in with GitHub** or **Sign in with GitLab**.
-Follow the on-screen prompts to [grant Semgrep the needed permissions](/deployment/checklist/#permissions) and proceed.
+Follow the on-screen prompts to [grant Semgrep the necessary permissions](/deployment/checklist/#permissions) and proceed.
-2. Provide the **Organization display name** you'd like to use, then click **Create new organization**.
+1. Provide the **Organization display name** you'd like to use, then click **Create new organization**.
+1. Select a reason why you're using Semgrep.
+1. Click **Run on CLI**.
-3. Launch your CLI, and follow the instructions on the [**Scan a project on your machine**](https://semgrep.dev/onboarding/scan) page.
+1. Launch your CLI, and follow the instructions on the [**Scan a project on your machine**](https://semgrep.dev/onboarding/scan) page.
 For your convenience, the same information is presented below, along with instructions for Windows users.

     <Tabs
         defaultValue="macOS"